 Get Your Copy / Follow Storm

-I was raised a Southern Baptist preachers’ kid and told not to play with tarot, which is probably why I did it.
-I stole my first deck at 13; my mom kept finding them and throwing them out, and I’d somehow get another.
+I was raised a Southern Baptist preacher’s kid and told not to play with tarot, which is probably why I did it.
+I stole my first deck at 13. my mom kept finding them and throwing them out, and I’d somehow get another.

 We look at feminine and masculine as polarities, which doesn’t help.
-In tarot, there’s a hermaphrodite: an integration of feminine and masculine, that sits besides the emperor and empress.
+In tarot, there’s a hermaphrodite, an integration of feminine and masculine, that sits besides the emperor and empress.
 She’s found a sacred space in between.

-I’m constantly taking apart my room and piecing it back together, and I do the same in this room (tarot reading room, used for clients).
+I’m constantly taking apart my room and piecing it back together, and I do the same in this room [tarot reading room, used for clients].

-My grandma died and left me a trunk, but told no one what was in it.
+My grandma (paternal grandmother) died and left me a trunk, but told no one what was in it.
 Underneath this heap of linens were all of these amazing dresses from the mod 60s.
 She was never supportive of me being gay.
 It was a weird post-acceptance thing.

 I started doing tarot readings with these X-Men cards, wearing her dresses, right outside of the Castro theater.

-I gave those clothes away, but that deck and those readings got me out there.
+I gave my grandmother’s clothes away, but that deck and those readings got me out there.
 I don’t do the X-Men readings much anymore, but I’ll pull it out for parties.
 I think it’s important to marry pop culture and tradition.
 The images represent and translate to a tarot deck.
 But whatever medium I use, whether it’s traditional tarot or X-Men cards, I don’t need them; we could talk for 30 minutes before ever touching them.

 North Carolina taught me to be unbreakable, but San Francisco….
 I don’t plan on leaving anytime soon that’s for sure.